Fruit - Certified Organic

 fresh with excellent flavour and high in antioxidants.

 they are juicy and sweet but dear at the beginning of the week.

 sweet, juicy with a little traditional grapefruit tangy edge.

 Limes - Tahitian

-zesty juicy good flavoured fruit.
+zesty juicy fruit.

 Oranges - Valencia - Eating

-fresh zesty sweet, juicy fruit with the odd seed.
+new seasons fresh zesty sweet, juicy fruit.

 Oranges - Valencia - Juicing

 lovely sweet juicy fruit.